 -Must submit GMA athlete code of conduct, concussion awareness, and waiver forms.

-Each session begins at the Mount Mansfield base area with all-day and morning half-day groups heading to the lift at 9:00 a.m. (weekdays) and 8:30 a.m. (weekends) and afternoon half-day groups at 12:30 p.m.
+Each session begins at the Mount Mansfield base area with full-day groups heading to the lift at 9:00 a.m. (weekdays) and 8:30 a.m. (weekends) and afternoon half-day groups at 12:30 p.m.
 We typically begin with a highly structured session while conditions and athletes are fresh.
 Coaches structure the training day to best utilize terrain, navigate weather, and reach group and individual athlete goals.
 Some low focus runs give athletes the chance to play with and apply new skills and round out the training day.

 ***Green Mountain Academy admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.***